tabbykatz/100-days-of-code/r1-log.md

 ### day 34/99
 Finished my presentation slides and landing page today, no thanks to the many shiny new concepts I stumbled into and wanted so badly to follow.
+### day 35/99
+Total overwhelm with final presentation on react build
+### day 36/99
+break for halloween. social distance outdoor movie with friends!
+### day 37/99
+finally set up my desktop with a new keyboard and everything in its place. less coding and more making my environment comfortable.